open2b/scriggo-site/doc/internals.md

 ### The compiler

-The Scriggo compiles takes a source code and generates some byte code ready to be executed by the Scriggo virtual machine.
+The Scriggo compiler takes a source code and generates some bytecode ready to be executed by the virtual machine.

 Let's take a look at the entire process.